 Volume builders work on a standard inclusions and upgrade scale where you can add and subtract according to your budget.
 It’s a very simple option for people who want someone to take care of the whole process from start to finish.

 When you choose a volume builder, every aspect of the build is typically finalised before construction starts.
 Every single detail is set out right down to the colour of the paint on your walls.
 “If you are someone who likes to improvise and change things as you go, you might be better suited to a custom build.

-Custom builders are usually hands-on local tradesmen who pride themselves on the personal quality and uniqueness that they can bring to your home building experience.
+Custom builders in Bundaberg are usually hands-on local tradesmen who pride themselves on the personal quality and uniqueness that they can bring to your home building experience.
 Custom builders suit people who like the idea of having some level of involvement in the home-building process, though that is completely optional.

 If you choose a custom builder, you have the freedom and flexibility to improvise and make adjustments along the way.
 Although many custom builders have a range of plans available to inspire you.
 A custom builder will often work alongside clients during the design phase of their home.
 Custom home builders generally focus on high standards in design principles and construction of your new home, meaning you will have a quality built home with a high quality finish.